 Every offer should have a first value moment.
 For a software tool, it might be completing setup.
 For a consultant, it might be the first strategy call.
 For a product, it might be successful use or installation.
 For a local service, it might be a confirmed appointment and clear preparation instructions.

 Onboarding should guide the customer toward that first value moment as quickly and calmly as possible.
 Do not overwhelm them with every feature or policy at once.
 Prioritize what they need to feel progress.
+The customer does not need to know everything on day one; they need to know the next right step.

 Create a welcome message that works